 With its iconic campus and spirited urban setting, Columbia offers a unique college experience that combines intellectual rigor with the energy of the Big Apple.
 At Columbia, you'll find a diverse and talented community of students and faculty who are passionate about making their mark on the world.

-Lastly, among the hundreds of colleges that don’t require SAT or ACT scores is the University of Notre Dame.
-This school is known for its stunning campus, with its iconic Golden Dome, Gothic architecture, and sprawling green spaces.
+Notre Dame has a 11.1% acceptance rate and is known for its stunning campus, which features its iconic Golden Dome, Gothic architecture, and sprawling green spaces.
 Notre Dame’s faith-based values permeate its academics, extracurriculars, and community.

 We’ve listed the top-ranking colleges that don’t require SAT or ACT scores to prove you can even get into the Ivy Leagues without writing any standardized test!
 If you’re set on applying to a test-optional school, here are 25 more options for you!

-Hopefully, seeing how many excellent universities don’t require the SAT or ACT can alleviate some of your stress and make the application process less daunting!
+Hopefully, seeing so many excellent schools without SAT or ACT score requirements can alleviate some of your stress and make the application process less daunting!
 Ensure you also keep updated with each of these schools in case their test-optional policies change during your admission cycle!

-There are plenty of online colleges that don’t require SAT or ACT scores, but here are the top five universities that are test-optional and well-known for their online degrees:
+There are plenty of online colleges that don’t require standardized test scores, but here are the top five universities that are test-optional and well-known for their online degrees:

-While there are hundreds of colleges that don’t require SAT scores, there are still many that do.
-The SAT and ACT are still regarded as the best way to assess a student’s potential to succeed in college by certain colleges.
+While hundreds of schools don’t require SAT scores, there are still many that do.
+The SAT and ACT are still regarded as the best ways to assess a student’s potential to succeed in college by certain colleges.

-As such, it’s imperative you do your research and look into the application requirements for all of the schools you want to apply to.
+As such, you must do your research and look into the application requirements for all of the schools you want to apply to.
 Even if the majority are test-optional, if just one isn’t, you’ll need to write the SAT!

 Most colleges are test-optional for the foreseeable future.
 There are far fewer colleges that require the SAT/ACT than those that do not!